+Contents

+Lead author Contributors

+David T. Leibell Senior Wealth Strategist david.leibell@ubs.com +1 212 821 7063 Carrie J. Larson Senior Wealth Strategist carrie.larson@ubs.com +1 212 821 7104

+David is a recognized author and thought leader on charitable, estate and tax planning.
+Brian Schimpf Senior Quantitative Strategist brian.schimpf@ubs.com + 1 212 713 2616

+Letter 3

+Foreword 5

+The decision to sell 6

+Timing of the sale 8

+Family dynamics 9

+Assembling the team 10

+Potential buyers 12

+Readying the business for sale 13

+Importance of financial planning 14

+Planning for the sale 16

+Wealth transfer planning 18

+Tools for making gifts 19

+Tax goals of gifting to family 21

+Wealth transfer techniques 22

+Income tax planning 26

+Planning after the sale 34

+Adjusting your financial plan 36

+UBS Wealth Way 37

+Preparation checklist 41

+Disclosures 42

-Contributors Carrie J. Larson Senior Wealth Strategist carrie.larson@ubs.com +1 212 821 7104 Brian Schimpf Senior Wealth Strategist brian.schimpf@ubs.com + 1 212 713 2616 UBS serves high net worth and ultra high net worth individuals, families and family offices around the world-by delivering the expertise, advice and customized solutions you need from across the firm and around the globe.
+UBS serves high net worth and ultra high net worth individuals, families and family offices around the world-by delivering the expertise, advice and customized solutions you need from across the firm and around the globe.

 Family Office Solutions is a team of senior specialists that exclusively works with USD 100 million+ net worth families and family offices.
 The team helps clients navigate the challenges and opportunities across their family enterprises, including their businesses, family offices, philanthropic structures, and passions and interests.
 Having this expertise under one roof allows for integration and layering of services across the UBS ecosystem, delivering a personalized, holistic client experience.

 The Advanced Planning Group consists of former practicing estate planning and tax attorneys with extensive private practice experience and diverse areas of specialization, including estate planning strategies, income and transfer tax planning, family office structuring, business succession planning, charitable planning, and family governance.
-The Advanced Planning Group provides comprehensive planning and sophisticated advice and education to ultra-high net worth (UHNW) clients of the firm.
-The Advanced Planning Group also serves as a think tank for the firm, providing thought leadership and creating a robust intellectual capital library on estate planning, tax, and related topics of interest to UHNW families.
-The Portfolio Advisory Group consists of specialists intensely focused on constructing customized investment portfolios to help address your specific needs.
-The team's hallmarks include sophisticated quantitative analysis, research-driven asset allocation and portfolio construction advice tailored to help meet your identified goals and objectives.
+The Advanced Planning Group provides comprehensive planning and sophisticated advice and education to ultra high net worth (UHNW) clients of the firm.
+The Advanced Planning Group also serves as a think tank for the firm, providing thought leadership and creating a robust intellectual capital library on estate planning, tax and related topics of interest to UHNW families.

-Dear reader, According to a recent UBS survey, 41% of closely held business owners expect to exit their businesses in the next five years.
+Dear reader, According to a recent UBS survey, 81% of business owners wish they had spent more time preparing for the sale of their closely held business.
 Many are baby boomers who are at or beyond traditional retirement age.
 Other business owners who aren't necessarily looking to retire believe that current economic conditions will boost their chances of selling at a favorable price.

+David T. Leibell

-Among business owners who plan to exit, more than half intend to sell.
-This means that over the next five years, millions of closely held businesses will potentially be sold in the United States.
+Over the next several years, millions of closely held businesses will potentially be sold in the United States.
 Financial advisors can be helpful in assisting clients through the process of selling their businesses.
 Many business owners have worked years, if not a lifetime, to build their business.
 In many cases, the business represents by far the largest asset they own.

 Often, the process of selling a business is unknown to the business owner.
 This may leave them vulnerable to making significant mistakes.
-This brochure may serve as a general road map for facilitating the sale of a closely held business.
+This guide may serve as a general road map for facilitating the sale of a closely held business.
 Given the scope of planning necessary for such a transaction, this guide merely provides an overview.
 For those looking for additional insight on a particular topic, references to additional resources are provided herein.

+Regards,

-Regards, David T. Leibell
+David T. Leibell

+The decision to sell

+Ideally, business owners should begin the process of selling a closely held business a few years prior to the actual sale.
+Here, we discuss important considerations.